[FAQs] Introduction & Applicability of Tax Audit | A.Y. 2022-23

 Category of Taxpayer | Form for Audit Report | Annexure to Audit Report |

-If the books of account of the assessee are required to be audited under any other law | Form 3CA | Form 3CD |
+Books of account are audited under another law | Form 3CA | Form 3CD |

-In any other case | Form 3CB | Form 3CD |
+All other cases | Form 3CB | Form 3CD |

-Nature of Business or Profession | Category of Taxpayer | When is the audit mandatory? |
+Nature of Business or Profession | Category of Taxpayer | When is the Audit Mandatory? |

 Any professions (specified or non-specified) | Any | If gross receipts from the profession during the relevant previous year exceed Rs.
 50 lakhs. |